| Finally after a long time I was able to see and even I personally use Vista, the new operating system from Microsoft . |

 - 120GB HD;

-- ATI Radeon® Xpress 1150 HyperMemory (integrated up to 512 system memory);
+- ATI Radeon® Xpress 1150 HyperMemory (integrated up to 512 storage system);

-Operating system pre-installed: Vista Home Basic.
+The operating system pre-installed: Vista Home Basic.

 Impressions of use: